 MUSICAL BRAIN SCAN SERIES: STAN BELTON

-Dear sixties souls, we hope you had a groovy week-end!
+Dear psyched diggers, we hope you had a groovy week-end!
 For this new Musical Brain Scan we would like to introduce to you Stan Belton.
 He is a compulsive songwriter and the leader of Black Market Karma.

 In Stan's words Black Market Karma can be loosely described as psychedelia.
 He likes to call them “The Technicolour Liquid Audio Machine”.
 It’s a thick and colourful sound, like sonic jam.
 The core of it is rooted in 60’s guitar and pop music, definitely leaning towards an analogue sensibility but without being totally retro.
 It’s a sound with power and bite but it isn’t particularly heavy either.
 He uses a lot of vintage equipment.
 Old guitars and amps, fuzz pedals, reverbs and delays.
 The drums can get pretty baggy and loose and it has a lot of groove.

 It’s a pastiche of so many things that he enjoys.
 It’s psychedelic rock, it’s electronic folk, it’s 60’s dance floor, it’s traditional Indian music, it’s hip hop groove, it’s spaced out, lo fi electronica.
 His aim with BMK is to create with freedom.
 It can be anything he wants it be.
 As long as there is some kind of familiarity that ties it all together then he is content.
 I hope that gives you an idea of what they do.
 Words can never really do justice to describing sounds.